fshen6/pool_fire_experiment_controller-/readme.md

 The goal of this system is to control the start and end procedures of my PhD experiment.
 This contains 2 individual controllers.
-Controller 1 controls the running of the peristaltic pump, the laser distance sensor.
+Controller 1 controls the running of the peristaltic pump and the laser distance sensor.
-The second controller is an off the shelf product, it controls the movement of linear stages and ignition of my ignition coil.
+The second controller is an off-the-shelf product, which controls the movement of the linear stages and ignition of my ignition coil.

 Controller 1 is made from the following components: